Slack vs Microsoft Teams in 2026: An Honest Comparison

 - You collaborate with external partners or clients (Slack Connect)

-- AI on a budget matters (bundled in all paid plans)
+- AI on a budget matters (bundled in all paid plans at no extra cost)

 - Third-party integrations are critical (GitHub, Jira, Linear, Figma, Datadog)

-- You value messaging speed and UX over video features
+- You value messaging speed and search quality over video features

 - You already pay for Microsoft 365 (Teams is effectively free)